history

-The very heart of our present and original machine complex, located at 101 Vance Street, was meticulously designed by Joseph Cicero himself and brought to fruition by the dedicated hands of our company employees.
+The very heart of our present and original machine complex, located at 365 Peters St. was designed by Joseph Cicero himself and brought to fruition by the dedicated hands of company employees.

 The early 1950s ushered in a new chapter as The Williams Company, Inc. expanded its horizons by manufacturing trailer bodies, a design spearheaded by the visionary Joseph Cicero himself.
 These innovative, lightweight yet robust bodies found favor primarily among local moving and trucking companies.
 Notably, Joseph Cicero’s ingenious design also extended to an insulated milk truck, custom-built for the Pet Milk Company.
 These ventures thrived until the late 1950s.